- Who should I contact to start the registration process with a foreign country?

 - How do I apply for licensure in another jurisdiction?

-Certified architects can easily apply for licensure in another jurisdiction through their NCARB Record.
-Simply select the "Request Transmittal of NCARB Record" button and follow the instructions on your screen.
+Architects can easily apply for licensure in another jurisdiction through their NCARB Record.
+Simply select the "New Registration Order” button under the “Registrations” tab and follow the instructions on your screen.
 Learn more about applying for a reciprocal license.

 - Do I need an NCARB Certificate to apply for licensure in another jurisdiction?

-While it’s possible to gain a reciprocal license without being certified, all 55 jurisdictions accept the Certificate and 24 require it.
-To find out if your jurisdiction requires the Certificate for reciprocal licensure, explore the licensing requirements tool.
+While it’s possible to gain a reciprocal license without being certified, all 55 U.S. jurisdictions accept the NCARB Certificate and 24 jurisdictions require it.
+To find out if your desired jurisdiction requires the Certificate for reciprocal licensure, explore the licensing requirements tool.

 - What countries does NCARB have mutual recognition arrangements with?